 Comparison of Nakagami-m, Rayleigh, and Rician Fading Models

-Wireless fading models describe how the received signal strength fluctuates due to multipath propagation.
-This article provides an intuitive, mathematical, and practical comparison of the three most widely used fading models.
+Wireless fading models describe how the received signal envelope (amplitude) fluctuates due to multipath propagation.
+This article provides an intuitive, mathematical, and practical comparison of the three most widely used small-scale fading models.

 1. Why Fading Models Are Needed